Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/design-tokens.md

 ## Principles

-Design tokens are the single source of truth for naming and storing design decisions such as colors, typography, spacing, and more.
+Design tokens are the single source of truth for naming and storing design decisions such as colours, typography, spacing, and more.
 They ensure consistency, scalability, and maintainability across all our applications.

 ### Token Tiers